-One of New York’s most beloved and respected chefs, Scott Conant brings a deft touch and unwavering passion to creating food that is unexpected and soulful.
+One of New York’s most beloved and respected culinary professionals, Chef Scott Conant brings a deft touch and unwavering passion to creating food that is unexpected and soulful.
 After 15 years of cooking some of the city’s favorite Italian cuisine, he opened Scarpetta in New York and Miami in 2008.
 Both received rave critical reviews, an enthusiastic following and established Conant as one of the country’s preeminent Italian chefs.
 In early 2010, he opened Faustina at The Cooper Square Hotel, where he oversees the hotel’s entire food and beverage program.

 Conant’s love of cooking began at an early age.
 Growing up in an Italian-American household, he began taking cooking classes at age 11 and later attended the Culinary Institute of America (CIA).
 After graduation, he studied pastry for a year at the Hotel Bayerischer Hof in Munich, Germany.
 He returned to New York City to work as a sous chef at The New York Times three-star rated San Domenico, a famed Italian restaurant where Conant externed as a culinary student.

 In 1995, Cesare Casella selected him to be chef de cuisine at Il Toscanaccio, an Upper East Side Tuscan restaurant.
 A year later, Conant went on to revamp two institutions: Barolo in Soho and Chianti on the Upper East Side.
 When a chance to open a new restaurant presented itself, Conant accepted the position of executive chef at City Eatery.
 Conant and his modern take on Italian cuisine earned him the attention of New Yorkers and a glowing two-star review from The New York Times in 2000.